 Other relevant publications

 Traditional roofing has a vocabulary of unfamiliar technical terms for materials and techniques.
 You can download 'The Glossary of Stone Slate Roofing' from the Stone Roofing Association's website.
 This short publication explains the terms used in stone roofing and illustrates many of them.

-The English Stone Forum have published the papers from a conference held on England's stone built heritage covering the historic use of stone, conservation practice, supply of stone, and planning issues associated with the use of indigenous stone.
+The English Stone Forum have published the papers from a conference held on England's stone built heritage.
+The papers cover the historic use of stone, conservation practice, supply of stone, and planning issues associated with the use of indigenous stone.
 A copy of the publication can be obtained via the English Stone Forum website.